ACC 304 Week 3 Quiz – Strayer NEW

 a. net realizable value.

-b. net realizable value less the normal profit
+b. net realizable value less the normal profit margin.

 c. replacement cost.